umgc/umgc.vlol.2/SHUTDOWN.md

 # Application Shutdown Procedure

->If you are using Windows, ensure you have installed the true version of cURL, located at [https://curl.haxx.se/](https://curl.haxx.se/ "curl download site")
+>If you are using Windows, ensure you have installed the true version of cURL, located at [https://curl.haxx.se/](https://curl.haxx.se/ "curl download site").

->If you are using Windows, you must use "curl.exe" instead of "curl"; "curl" is an alias for Microsoft's Invoke-WebRequest, and does not have the same functionality
+>If you are using Windows, you must use "curl.exe" instead of "curl"; "curl" is an alias for Microsoft's Invoke-WebRequest, and does not have the same functionality.

     curl.exe -u admin@vlol.gov:P@ssW0rd  -v -X POST http://localhost:5000/actuator/shutdown

+Example:

     PS C:\Users\Rob\Documents\NetBeansProjects\SWEN670\VLOL> curl.exe -u actuator:P@ssW0rd  -v -X POST http://localhost:5000/actuator/shutdown
     *   Trying ::1...